 The sound has far more forward projection and impact than it did on any of last year’s Samsung models, too.
 Especially if you activate the Amplify sound mode.
 Note, though, that the Amplify mode on the Q95T isn’t as effective as it was on the Q950TS since while it widens the soundstage and increases the sound’s aggression, it can also cause dense soundtrack moments to sound muddier and less precise, and push the bass drivers into some buzzing distortion.

-Don’t forget, too, that if you don’t mind a marginally chunkier design and can live without an external connections box, the Samsung QE65Q90T is available for £2,799
+If you don’t mind a marginally chunkier design and can live without an external connections box, the Samsung QE65Q90T is available for less.

 Score in detail